isc-projects/stork/doc/user/install.rst

 the base path from processed URLs).
 The reverse proxy doesn't require any special configuration.

-Another configuration is required if the backend and UI files are located on the different machines.
-In this case, you must manually modify the the value of the ``<base>`` HTML tag in the ``index.html`` file.
-The ``href`` attribute must be set to the necessary subdirectory.
+If the backend and the UI files are located on different machines, you must manually modify the value of the ``<base>`` HTML tag in the ``index.html`` file.
+The ``href`` attribute must be set to a necessary subdirectory.
 The value must be surrounded by slashes (e.g.: ``/stork/``).
-Configure your HTTP server to rewrite the requested URL and remove the base URL before passing the requests to Stork Server.
+Configure your HTTP proxy server to rewrite the requested URL and remove the base URL before passing the requests to Stork Server.
 Look at the ``<VirtualHost>`` section in the ``etc/httpd-stork.conf`` file for example Apache configuration.

 Securing the Database Connection